-- 1) The proposed CDM project activities that involve switching from fossil fuels to renewable energy at the site of the project activity, and - 2) if the baseline is the continued use of fossil fuels at the site.
+1) Project activities that involve switching from fossil fuels to renewable energy at the site of the project activity, and

+2) Project where the baseline is the continued use of fossil fuels at the site.

 This monitoring methodology shall be used in conjunction with the approved baseline methodology AM0026 (Baseline methodology for zero-emissions grid-connected electricity generation from renewable sources in Chile or in countries with merit order based dispatch grid).
 The same applicability conditions as in baseline AM0026 apply.